sfxon/betterTime/README.md

 # Dirty Little Helper

-Free Open-Source project and taskmanagement software.
+Free and Open-Source Timetracking-Tools.

-* Track your working times.
+* Track your and your teams working hours.
-* Manage your projects and tasks.
+* Track times you or your team is working on specific projects or tasks.
-* Write invoices the easy way.
+* Fetch required information, to write time-based invoices.

 ## Work in progress